Award Recipients Attend 2016 National Conference

 Teacher Leader Scholarships

-Five teacher leaders in five states are in training thanks to generous donors whose contributions totaled $60,000.
+Three teacher leaders in two states and one in Canada are in training thanks to the Hameray Publishing Group and the Yuen Family Foundation whose contributions totaled $30,000.
 Teacher Leader Scholarships are granted to schools that have demonstrated a commitment to continue Reading Recovery and have selected an excellent teacher leader candidate.

 Hameray Publishing Group and the Yuen Family Foundation

 The Hameray Publishing Group is dedicated to publishing innovative literacy materials for today’s educators.
 Combining a sound research-based approach with cutting-edge classroom solutions, Hameray has developed literacy materials for struggling readers as well as those reading at grade level.
-The Yuen Family Foundation—a private charitable organization—in conjunction with Hameray Publishing Group contributed $35,000 to fund three teacher leader scholarships in three states.
-Pictured are (standing left-to-right) Laura Juarez Codicetti, San Francisco Unified School District, San Francisco, CA, training at Saint Mary’s College; Jennifer Batchellor, Anderson County Schools, Clinton, TN, training at Georgia State University; and Carla Bauer-Gonzalez, School District of Waukesha, Waukesha, WI, training at National Louis University; with Ray and Christine Yuen (seated) of Hameray Publishing Group.
+The Yuen Family Foundation—a private charitable organization—in conjunction with Hameray Publishing Group contributed $30,000 to fund three teacher leader scholarships in two states and one province.
+Pictured are (standing left-to-right) Jenny Wilkins, Effingham County Schools, Springfield, GA, training at Georgia State University; Alissa Roe, Oshkosh Area School District, Oshkosh, WI, training at National Louis University; and Teri Turner, York Region District School Board, Ontario, Canada, training at the Canadian Institute of Reading Recovery Central Division; with Ray and Christine Yuen of Hameray Publishing Group.

 Professional Development Grants

-KEEP BOOKS are designed as a school/home book program that addresses the need for inexpensive but interesting books for young children to read at home.
-KEEP BOOKS come in a wide variety of high interest titles at reading levels appropriate for pre-kindergarten through Grade 2 and are developed to help children learn effective reading strategies.
+KEEP BOOKS are designed as a school/home book program that addresses the need for inexpensive, but interesting books for young children to read at home.
+They come in a wide variety of high interest titles at reading levels appropriate for pre-kindergarten through grade 2 and are developed to help children learn effective reading strategies.
 As they take their books home to keep, children learn to be collectors of their own library of little books to read again and again.
-Pictured are Stephanie Crowe, Jefferson County Public Schools, Louisville, KY; and Mary Foster, Topeka Unified School District 501, Topeka, KS; with Patricia Scharer (seated) representing KEEP BOOKS.
+Pictured here (left) are Mary Schwartz, Summit School District RE-1, Silverthorne, CO; and (right) Susan Thomas, Cobb County Schools, Marietta, GA; with Patricia Scharer representing KEEP BOOKS.

 Minnesota Professional Development Grant

 Established in memory of Reading Recovery teacher leader, Diane Holum, this award honors her commitment and passion for literacy and learning.
-Recipient Kelly Seibert, Maple Lake #881, Maple Lake, MN is pictured with Tonya Person (left) representing the fund.
+The recipient is Jill Johnson (left), Independent School District #196, Eagan, MN pictured with Tonya Person representing the donor.

 SongLake Books hand selects the best books from the best companies and organizes them into leveled book sets for guided reading and Reading Recovery.
 Book collections include fiction and nonfiction selections with a variety of genres at each level and are culturally diverse and gender fair.
 Titles are hand-picked to target children of all ability levels, especially at-risk readers.
-The recipient is Karen Maruoka, San Francisco Unified School District, San Francisco, CA pictured with Carol Levine (left) of SongLake Books.
+The recipient is Kelley Weiss, MSAD #31, Enfield, ME.

 Tenyo Family Foundation